lastlink/docs-1/developer-guide/faq.md

 ```

 Don't forget to run `sudo service apache2 restart` to restart if you are using apache or `sudo service php-fpm restart` if you are using PHP FPM.

+## Error: Class X not found
+If a class is missing is there a good chance, you are missing an PHP extension or a composer dependency package.

+Try to run `composer update` to fetch the latest dependencies.

+If you are updating from to `6.4.4` make sure to run `composer update`, as `Cache\Adapter\Void\VoidCachePool` is a strong dependency.